Compressed-air car

-This technology might develop into an inexpensive green transportation technology.
-The energy, vehicles and compressors might be easily produced by decentralized methods, even circular industry.
-Using the plastics might permit open source fabrication using numerical control, including additive manufacturing.
-The compressed air for such vehicles might be easily produced by common forms of renewable energy.
-For example, multistage air compressors and intercoolers or hydraulic pumps might be attached directly to trompes, hydropower, VAWT wind turbines or stirling engines using a solar concentrator.
-Direct mechanical compression avoids the Carnot inefficiencies of heat engines.
-Insulated storage of compressed air avoids energy conversion and battery storage.
-Heat-based systems might utilize tankage of solar-heated molten salts driving a heat exchanger rather than an onboard heat recovery system.
-Electric energy, electric grids and their issues might be avoided.

-Tech
+Technology

 Engines for compressed air

 There have been several dubious claims with undisclosed information.
-The "di pietro" engine has been partially tested with CAD and finite element analysis programs.
-The results were published by Jarosław Zwierzchowski from Lodz University of Technology in 2017,.
+The "di pietro" engine has been tested partially with CAD and finite element analysis programs.
+The results were published by Jarosław Zwierzchowski from Lodz University of Technology in 2017.
 This motor is an eccentric shaft vane motor that uses low air pressure.

 Compressed air tanks and collision safety

 The tanks must be designed to safety standards for a pressure vessel.
 ISO 11439 is a similar standard, for compressed natural gas tanks.

 The air storage tanks usable in compressed air cars can be low pressure (9 atm) or high pressure (240+ atm).
 Thus, they can be made of composite materials like thermoplastics and fiber reinforced thermoplastics, This might permit low priced tankage.
 It might be made by rotational molding.
 Such tanks can be much lighter than lithium-iron batteries and 70% lighter than steel tanks.
 They resist rust from air, water and condensation.
 They last longer with less maintenance.

 To reduce car weight further the pressure vessels can be used as structural parts of the chassis.
 Advanced 700-atmosphere pressure vessels have been developed for hydrogen cars.
 Crash tests showed good safety.
 Fiber reinforced thermoplastic tanks only rupture in collisions.
 They do not shatter or explode.

 Hydrogen tanks require ‘high strength’ to prevent rupture and ‘high stiffness’ for durability.
 Strength resists an external force.
 Stiffness maintains a shape.
 Carbon fiber hydrogen fuel tanks are as light as plastic but six times the strength of steel and four times the stiffness.
 “When a bullet penetrates a hydrogen tank, it does not explode.
 Instead, hydrogen leaks out through the bullet hole.
 In a standard collision test, not even a tiny amount of hydrogen was detected because none had leaked out."